psathyrella/partis/readme.md

 So now we go back and create the parameter files that we used in the previous steps, starting from some data in ./test/data.tsv

-run on data to cache parameters and model files in <parameter_dir>
+run on data to cache parameters and model files in parameter_dir
 ```
 ./runpart.py --cache_parameters --seqfile ./test/data.tsv --is_data --n_bases_skip 9 --v_right_length 56 --parameter_dir ./caches/new-parameters --ighutil_dir ~/.local/bin
 ```

 this does the following:
-  - runs smith-waterman on the data in test/data.tsv in order to estimate model parameters, which are written to <parameter_dir>/sw_parameters
+  - runs smith-waterman on the data in test/data.tsv in order to estimate model parameters, which are written to parameter_dir/sw_parameters
   - read these parameters and use them to run the viterbi hmm on the same data file.
-This gives you better estimates of the parameters, which are written to <parameter_dir>/hmm_parameters
+This gives you better estimates of the parameters, which are written to parameter_dir/hmm_parameters
 NOTE
   - ignore all the warnings about 'v right' (this tells you that a lot of the sequences have crappy best-v-matches, but you do not care a.t.m.)
   - should take ten or twenty minutes, maybe. the ham binary should be taking 100 percent cpu for most of that.
 We cannot really run this part with fewer